What are Integrated Marketing Communications?

 The Point Defiance Zoo & Aquarium in Tacoma, Washington increased their customer count by 300% by identifying postcodes of their most-frequent customers and engaging others within those locations with discount campaigns.

-In an era where consumer groups are becoming increasingly segmented, integrated marketing communication enables B2B companies to target consumer segments based on their preferences, needs, attitudes, and interests.
+In an era where consumer groups are becoming increasingly segmented, integrated marketing communications enables B2B companies to target consumer segments based on their preferences, needs, attitudes, and interests.
 Segments can be based on:

 - Demographics - i.e., Age, gender, income, ethnicity.
 Men watch more sports programs than women.
 American women influence 83% of consumer spending, amounting to $7 trillion - marketers can use these factors to design marketing communication targeted at women.